 2. Kent State University, Kent, Ohio

-All fashion merchandising students are eligible to participate in the Fashion School's Annual Fashion Show—FS2 Visionnaire, as well as New York Fashion Week and a variety of international programs.
+All fashion students are eligible to participate in The Fashion School's Annual Fashion Show—FS2: Crescendo, as well as a variety of international programs.
 According to the school, “study tours to Europe and Asia are offered on a regular basis.”
 Fashion capitals such as Florence, Paris, London and Hong Kong are often on the menu.

 3. University of Minnesota, Twin Cities (Minneapolis-St. Paul), Minnesota

-Fashion merchandising students have access to The Wearable Product Design Center (WPDC), the Wearable Technology Lab, and the Human Dimensioning Lab, as well as the opportunity to participate in the College of Design Annual Apparel Design Fashion Show.
+Fashion merchandising program highlights include access to The Wearable Product Design Center (WPDC), the Wearable Technology Lab, and the Human Dimensioning Lab, and the opportunity to participate in the Annual Apparel Design Fashion Show.
 In addition, all students have the option to study abroad.
 Study abroad opportunities are available in Sydney, Australia; Florence, Italy; Amsterdam; Istanbul, Turkey; London, England, and Northern Ireland.

 4. University of Missouri, Columbia, Missouri

-The University of Missouri was founded in 1839.
-Home to nearly 35,000 students, the school offers more than 280 degree programs through 15 colleges and schools.
-The College of Human and Environmental Sciences (HES) is home to the Department of Textile & Apparel Management (TAM).
-The Department offers several programs for aspiring fashion merchandisers.
-Offerings include a BS in Textile & Apparel Management with several Tracks for merchandisers including Apparel and Merchandising, and International Apparel Marketing and Merchandising.
+The University of Missouri (MU) was founded in 1839 as the first public university west of the Mississippi River.
+It is home to 34,748 students enrolled in more than 280 degree programs through 15 colleges and schools.
+The College of Human and Environmental Sciences (HES) is home to the Department of Textile & Apparel Management (TAM), which offers several programs for aspiring fashion merchandisers.
+Programs include a BS in Textile & Apparel Management with Options in Apparel Marketing and Merchandising, and International Apparel Marketing and Merchandising.
 A Minor in TAM is also on the menu.

 Program highlights include access to the Missouri Historic Costume and textile Collection (MHCTC), which features more than 5,500 artifacts, the New York Study Tour, participation in the Annual Fashion Show, internship opportunities, and study abroad experiences.
 Study abroad locations have included India and El Salvador, and TAM has a partnership with Study Abroad Italy (SAI), which offers fashion-based programs in Florence, Milan and London.